-White House Recognizes PLTW for Commitment to Expanding Access to Early STEM Education
+White House Recognizes PLTW for Commitment to STEM

 WASHINGTON, D.C.
 (April 21, 2016) – The White House, on Thursday, announced a major commitment, in partnership with the U.S. Departments of Education and Health and Human Services and Invest in US, to promote and expand science, technology, engineering, and math (STEM) learning for America’s youngest children.